How The Territorial Tax System Works In Panama

 Birth Registration Certificate of your parents and Portuguese grandparents: This document should establish your grandparents' parental claim while your parent was a minor;

-Foreign criminal record certificate: It is necessary to obtain a certificate from the country of birth, country of nationality, and all countries where one has resided since the age of 16.
-If the certificate is not in Portuguese, it is required to include a translated copy for each certificate.
+Foreign criminal record certificate: It is necessary to obtain a certificate from the country of birth, the country of nationality, and all countries where one has resided since the age of 16.
+If the certificate is not in Portuguese, a translated copy is required for each certificate.
 Notably, a Portuguese criminal record certificate is not obligatory.

 Related content: Obtaining Citizenship Under The Mercosur Agreement